X

 This morning we drive to the town of Estella for a one-hour walking tour around town.
 This town is also known as Estella la Bella for its beauty and was also a favourite pilgrim stopover.
 The creation of the town in 1090 is associated with a mysterious statue of the Virgin found in a cave nearby.
 The town is full of Romanesque religious buildings dating from the 12th and 13th centuries.
 We walk to the Monasterio de Irache a 10th century Benedictine monastery, for a look at its Fuente de Vino, a wine fountain built by the monks of Irache to refresh passing pilgrims.

-From Azqueta we hike to Villamayor de Monjardin, passing through Fuente de los Moros (slight uphill).
-In Torres del Rio we pause to visit the Eglesia Santo Sepulcro, a 12th century gem of Romanesque architecture and a highlight of our day.
-We continue our walk through tiny villages and end in the fortified Basque village of Laguardia, where we spend the night.
+We continue to Azqueta and end in Villamayor de Monjardin, where we will board the bus and drive to Torres del Rio to visit Iglesia Santo Sepulcro, a 12th-centrury gem of Romanesque architecture and a highlight of our day.
+We continue by bus to our hotel in Laguardia.
 This is a rather long stretch with lots of sun exposure, though it is almost completely flat.

 Overnight Laguardia.